microsoft/live-share-sdk/packages/live-share-turbo/README.md

 ### How this package compares against vanilla Fluid / Live Share

 Normally with Fluid you must define the DDS objects you want to use up front in the `ContainerSchema`.
-We've had feedback that this is rigid and makes it harder to add new features over time.
-What was cool about the React package is that you don't need to do that (though you can) by abstracting out some of the more powerful but verbose aspects of Fluid.
+This can feel rigid and makes it harder to add new features over time.
+With Live Share Turbo, you don't need to do that -- though you can -- because it abstracts out some of the more powerful but verbose aspects of Fluid.

 The following example shows how you might build a synchronized counter using vanilla Fluid Framework: